robert-mauer81/robert-mauer81/README.md

 # About ME!
 - 👋 Hi, I’m Robert Mauer
-- 👀 I’m interested in starting a new career in Tech.
-I will be leaving Active Duty Marine Corps after 20 Years as an Intelligence Professional and hope to transition into teck.
+- 👀 I’m currently a Field Support Representitive in second role of my career in Tech after leaving Active Duty Marine Corps.
+Durring my 20 Years as an Active Duty Intelligence Professional and hope to transition into teck.
 I'm currently working on Computer Visoin AI tools with ECS Tech
-- 🌱 I’m attended Microfost Sever Administration in the Microsoft Systems & Software Academy and learned PowerShell Scripting
+- 🌱 I attended Microfost Sever Administration in the Microsoft Systems & Software Academy and learned PowerShell Scripting
 - 💞️ I’m looking to collaborate on ways to learn new skills that will help
 - 📫 How to reach me
   * [email](robert.mauer81@outlook.com)